postcss/postcss/API.md

 root.nodes[0].nodes[1].style('before') //=> ' '
 ```

-If PostCSS can’t find any nodes to take a code style, it will use default
+If PostCSS can’t find any nodes to copy a code style, it will use `defaultType`
-values from `node.defaultStyle` object.
+value from `node.defaultStyle` object.

 ```js
 postcss.decl({ prop: 'color', value: 'black' }).style('before') //=> '\n    '